encoredev/encore/README.md

 #### Can you have it provision in Kubernetes rather than a cloud infrastructure?

-Right now we only support deploying Encore apps to Kubernetes.
-Either where we host it for you (using AWS under the hood), or you can tell Encore to deploy to your own cloud account.
-In that case we currently set up a new Kubernetes cluster.
+Right now we only support deploying Encore apps to managed services such as AWS Lambda/Google Cloud Run.
+Either where we host it for you (using GCP under the hood), or you can tell Encore to deploy to your own cloud account.
+In that case we set it up in a serverless fashion like Lambda/Cloud Run.

 #### Does Encore support using websockets?